http4s/http4s/docs/docs/client-middleware.md

 ## CookieJar
 Enhances a client to store and supply cookies.
 An in-memory implementation is provided, but it's also possible to supply your own method of persistence, see [CookieJar].
-In this example the service will use the `rhinoFacts` cookie to track the facts it has shown to the client.
+In this example the service will use the `rhinoFacts` cookie to track the facts that have been shown to the client.

 ```scala mdoc:silent
 import org.http4s.client.middleware.CookieJar